-4.28 Traffic School
+4.29 Traffic School

 - A. Court will permit attendance at a certified traffic school as a means of disposition and obtaining a dismissal of a minor traffic infraction.
 The type of infractions which qualify for traffic school and the procedures to follow are available on the California Department of Motor Vehicles website.
 (1/1/20) - B. Traffic school may be authorized by the Clerk of the Court without further referral to a Judge of this Court if the person otherwise qualifies under existing Court polices.
-The Clerk of the Court is authorized to provide a one-time 30-day extension for time to complete Traffic School and/or pay for Traffic School related fines and fees.
-Traffic School fees are nonrefundable upon a change of plea, or upon later conviction.
-(1/1/20, 7/1/20) - C. The full amount of the bail plus an administrative fee must be posted as a prerequisite to attendance at traffic school.
+(1/1/20, 7/1/20, 1/1/23) - C. The full amount of the bail plus an administrative fee must be posted as a prerequisite to attendance at traffic school.
 This can be deferred by the Clerk of the Court without Court appearance, up until the 90-day due date for Traffic School Completion.
-(1/1/05, 1/1/20)
+(1/1/05, 1/1/20) - D. Up to two thirty (30) day continuances are allowed for completion of traffic school without appearing in court by requesting the continuance from the Clerk of the Court.
+(1/1/23)

-4.29 Trial by Declaration
+4.30 Trial by Declaration

 - A. By this rule, the Court provides pursuant to Vehicle Code Section 40902, that a defendant may elect to have a trial by written declaration upon any alleged infraction, as charged by the citing officer, involving a violation of the Vehicle Code or any local ordinance adopted pursuant to the Vehicle Code, other than an infraction cited pursuant to Article 2 (commencing with Section 23152) of Chapter 12 of Division 11. - B. If the defendant elects to have a trial by written declaration, the defendant shall, at the time of submitting that declaration, submit bail in the amount established in the uniform traffic penalty schedule pursuant to Vehicle Code Section 40310.
 Declaration and bail shall be submitted no later than 5 days prior to Court date.
-Bail posted for Trail by Written Declaration must be submitted in person, by mail or by drop boxonline payment is not permitted.
-(7/1/20)

-- C. Defendant may request trial by written declaration either in open Court at the arraignment hearing, or they may request it through the Clerk's Office by submitting the "Trail By Written Declaration Packet" forms along with the bail.
+Bail posted for Trial by Written Declaration must be submitted in person, by mail or by drop boxonline payment is not permitted.
+(7/1/20) - C. Defendant may request trial by written declaration either in open Court at the arraignment hearing, or they may request it through the Clerk's Office by submitting the "Trial By Written Declaration Packet" forms along with the bail.
 The packet includes a written not guilty plea and request for trial by written declaration forms.
 (7/1/20) - D. If the defendant is found not guilty or if the charges are otherwise dismissed, the amount of the bail shall be promptly refunded to the defendant.
 (7/1/20) - E. Trials by written declaration may include testimony and other relevant evidence to be introduced in the form of a notice to appear issued pursuant to Section 40500 of the Vehicle Code, a business record or receipt, a sworn declaration of the arresting officer, or a written statement or letter signed by the defendant.
 Evidence in the form of CDs are accepted, however, flash drives will not be accepted for submission for review.
 Requests for continuances must be submitted no later than ten (10) days prior to the hearing date.
 (7/1/20) - F. A defendant who is dissatisfied with a decision of the Court in a proceeding pursuant to Vehicle Code Section 40902, shall be granted a trial de novo.
-The defendant must file a Request for New Trial (Trail de Novo) form TR-220 in the Clerk's Office not later than 20 days after the date of mailing of the Court's Decision on Trial by Written Declaration.
+The defendant must file a Request for New Trial (Trial de Novo) form TR-220 in the Clerk's Office not later than 20 days after the date of mailing of the Court's Decision on Trial by Written Declaration.
 (1/1/05, 7/1/20)

-4.30 Adjudication of Traffic Cases Pursuant to Vehicle Code § 40903
+4.31 Adjudication of Traffic Cases Pursuant to Vehicle Code § 40903